PUBLIC HEALTH PALLIATIVE CARE INTERNATIONAL COUNCIL

 He obtained his Master’s degree in Sociology at Ghent University in 2014 and obtained his PhD in Social Health Sciences in 2019.
 His main research interests are public health approaches to palliative care, volunteering in end-of-life care, compassionate communities, schools and workplaces, and death literacy.

-Natalie Greaves - IAHPC Representative
+DR. Natalie Greaves - IAHPC Representative